Is My Shrimp Dead Or Molting?

 Ghost Shrimp Molting

-Ghost Shrimp, also known as Glass Shrimp or Crystal Red Shrimp, are translucent crustaceans that live in freshwater aquariums.
-They have a unique molting process where they shed their old exoskeleton and replace it with a new one to accommodate for growth.
-It is important to note that molting can be stressful for the shrimp so it should be monitored closely; if done correctly, Ghost Shrimps will gain strength and vitality from the process.
+Ghost Shrimp, Glass Shrimp, or Crystal Red Shrimp are translucent crustaceans in freshwater aquariums.
+They undergo a unique molting process, shedding their old exoskeleton and replacing it with a new one for growth.

 Is My Shrimp Dead Or Molting